Paul McCartney: John Lennon responsible for Beatle breakup | WTOP

-LONDON (AP) — Paul McCartney has revisited the breakup of The Beatles, flatly refuting the suggestion that he was responsible for the group’s demise.
+LONDON (AP) — Paul McCartney has revisited the breakup of The Beatles, flatly disputing the suggestion that he was responsible for the group’s demise.

 Speaking on an episode of BBC Radio 4’s “This Cultural Life’’ that is scheduled to air on Oct.
 23, McCartney said it was John Lennon who wanted to disband The Beatles.